Jane and Rusty the Dog

-Jane Goodall says if it wasn’t for one particular teacher, she wouldn’t have been nearly as effective at detailing differences among the individual chimpanzees she has spent her life studying.
-In fact, it’s possible that without learning from this one teacher, she may not have gone to Africa in the first place.
+Jane Goodall says if it weren’t for one particular teacher, she wouldn’t have been nearly as effective at detailing differences among the individual chimpanzees she spent studying.
+It’s possible that without learning from this one teacher, she may not have gone to Africa in the first place.

 Jane Goodall’s Life

-Still, even for Goodall, it seems maintaining optimism has to be more of a challenge with each passing day.
-A recent television show she did for Animal Planet, “Return to Gombe”, chronicled her return to the Gombe Stream National Park on the shores of Lake Tanganyika in Tanzania.
-That’s the place where in 1960, at age 26, she first stepped into the shadow of humans by opening a door into the world of chimpanzees.
-At Gombe, her research took a personal approach, even giving her chimp subjects names like Freud, Fifi and Frodo.
-At the time, her colleagues, who considered naming animals to be “unscientific”, roundly rebuffed her.
+Still, even for Goodall, it seems to maintain optimism has to be more of a challenge with each passing day.
+A recent television show she did for Animal Planet, “Return to Gombe,” chronicled her return to the Gombe Stream National Park on Lake Tanganyika’s shores in Tanzania.
+That’s the place where, in 1960, at age 26, she first stepped into the shadow of humans by opening a door into the world of chimpanzees.
+At Gombe, her research took a personal approach, giving her chimp subjects names like Freud, Fifi, and Frodo.
+At the time, her colleagues, who considered naming animals to be “unscientific,” roundly rebuffed her.

-Today, Gombe and all the animals that live there–including her beloved chimps–are increasingly threatened.
-Deforestation destroys habitat, and the roads built by logging companies enable cars — and therefore people — to gain access to places like Gombe.
-But, Goodall says, “The greatest threat is the bush meat trade, commercial hunting of wild animals for food, or just because.”
+Today, Gombe and all the animals that live there (including her beloved chimps) are increasingly threatened.
+Deforestation destroys habitat, and the roads built by logging companies enable cars, and therefore people, to gain access to places like Gombe.
+Goodall says, “The greatest threat is the bushmeat trade, commercial hunting of wild animals for food, or just because.”

 Meanwhile, populations of animals become restricted to increasingly shrinking ranges.
 Without connections to chimp groups outside Gombe, those inside the park will eventually suffer from genetic issues related to inbreeding.
 The same is true for other great apes.
-For example, living at high elevations mountain gorillas on one peak have no way to gain access to other gorilla populations without traveling at great risk though low land now used for farming and/or exploited by hunters.
+For example, while living at high elevations, mountain gorillas on one peak have no way to gain access to other gorilla populations without traveling at significant risk through low land now used for farming and/or exploitation by hunters.

 Goodall does have some answers, and they seem to be working where she’s been able to try them out.
-At Gombe she has involved local residents.
+At Gombe, she has involved residents.
 “These people live in abject poverty, earning less than a dollar a day.
 We have a program called Take Care, which now extends to 33 villages around Gombe.
 We teach them about why protecting their homes is in their own best interest.
 We’ve persuaded many of the villagers to stop hacking the tree stumps.
 So leafy forests are growing up in the five years [of the program], and there are again 20-foot high trees.
-This gives us hope to create corridors so the chimpanzees can move out of Gombe and others can move in, which is their historical pattern.”
+These forests give us hope to create corridors so the chimpanzees can move out of Gombe, and others can move in, which is their historical pattern.”

-“We can all start by teaching children about humane treatment of animals with our own dogs and cats,” says Goodall.
+“We can all start by teaching children about the humane treatment of animals with our dogs and cats,” says Goodall.
 “We have a long tradition with these animals, especially dogs.
 And I think there is so much we are only beginning to understand.
-There appears to be a telepathy that some dogs know when their owners are coming home.
-Dogs and cats can actually bring new life to the elderly, or people who perhaps haven’t spoken for several years, retreating into their own worlds.
+There appears to be telepathy that some dogs know when their owners are coming home.
+Dogs and cats can bring new life to the elderly, or people who perhaps haven’t spoken for several years, retreating into their worlds.
 They may not allow us to enter these private worlds, but dogs and cats can get inside.
-Clearly, just being with a pet seems to be healthy.”
+Just being with a pet seems to be healthy.”

 But she’s equally serious about saving us from ourselves.
 In 2001, U.N.
 Secretary Kofi Annan named her a Messenger of Peace for the United Nations.
-She may well earn a Nobel Peace Prize for her efforts some day.
-Far more than politicians spewing rhetoric, her earnest message strikes a universal cord.
-The thing is that not everyone has heard her message, especially the younger generation; that’s a part of the reason she’s coming back to TV with a several upcoming specials on Animal Planet.
+She may well earn a Nobel Peace Prize for her efforts someday.
+Far more than politicians spewing rhetoric, her heartfelt message strikes a universal chord.
+Not everyone has heard her message, especially the younger generation; that’s a part of the reason she’s coming back to T.V. with several upcoming specials on Animal Planet.

 Unlike many of her scientific colleagues, Goodall isn’t hesitant to talk about the higher power that guides her optimism.
-“I feel in my bones that there is an intelligence guiding the universe, and that all will be okay,” she says.
-When she returned to Gombe, for example, she felt and also heard that small voice, the voice of a large power.
-“It’s just a feeling that comes into your heart and you can’t translate it easily into words.
-We can all open our hearts to it, if we only give it a chance.”
+“I feel in my bones that there is an intelligence guiding the universe and that all will be okay,” she says.
+When she returned to Gombe, for example, she felt and heard that small voice, the voice of immense power.
+“It’s just a feeling that comes into your heart, and you can’t translate it easily into words.
+We can all open our hearts to it if we only give it a chance.”

 Article written by Author: Steve Dale